dalmo1991/superflexPy/doc/build_element.rst

    :lines: 197, 208-211, 227-233
    :linenos:

-The two methods have the same structure as the ones implemented as part of the :ref:`linear_reservoir` example.
-Note that, in this case, the argument :code:`solve` of :code:`get_output` is not used, but it is still required to maintain a consistent interface.
+The two methods have the same structure as the ones implemented as part of the earlier :ref:`linear_reservoir` example.
+Note that, in this case, the argument :code:`solve` of the method :code:`get_output` is not used, but is still required to maintain a consistent interface.